GRAPHIC-Take Five: Santa vs the Grinch

 1/ CHRISTMAS CONUNDRUM

-Christmas is coming and many countries are torn between giving citizens a respite from stringent restrictions and tightening those restrictions with coronavirus cases soaring.
+Christmas is coming and many countries are torn between giving citizens a respite from stringent restrictions and tightening them as coronavirus cases soar.

-Recent days saw the toughest tier of restrictions imposed on much of England, Germany going into full lockdown and South Korea facing its worst outbreak since the pandemic started.

-Germany and the UK will relax rules slightly so families can celebrate.
-JPMorgan predicts the impact of UK easing on infections, hospitalizations and deaths could be huge, making a January national lockdown more likely.
+A raft of countries from Germany to Italy and the Netherlands have called off or curtailed planned easing over the holidays.
+A new coronavirus strain has seen Britain shut off from the rest of Europe.

-Yet nothing seems to stymie the year-end Santa rally with world stocks, oil prices and bitcoin in a festive mood, feasting on U.S. stimulus bets and COVID-19 vaccines hopes.
-Signs that the New Year will bring new lockdowns could serve as a cruel reminder that the global economy will be dealing with virus aftershocks well into 2021.
+All this has stymied the year-end Santa rally after world stocks, oil prices and bitcoin have recently been in a festive mood on hopes of U.S. stimulus bets and COVID-19 vaccine hopes.
+News that the New Year could bring more lockdowns could serve as a cruel reminder that the global economy will be dealing with virus aftershocks well into 2021.

-- After the cheers come jeers for Germany’s Merkel over COVID-19 - Majority of small U.S. businesses see worst coronavirus impact still ahead -poll
+-UPDATE 2-‘Sick man of Europe’: UK cut off over fears about new COVID strain -UPDATE 2-S.Korea’s capital to ban gatherings larger than four as coronavirus deaths rise

 2/ TUNNEL VISION